 Acquisition and system maintenance

 NIS2 goes beyond the basics of securing internal systems by stressing the need for security integration across the entire lifecycle of network and information systems.
 From acquisition and development to ongoing maintenance, security measures must be woven into every phase.
-This means adopting secure development practices, regularly patching vulnerabilities, and keeping systems updated.
+This involves adopting secure development practices, regularly patching vulnerabilities, and keeping systems up to date.

 Security measures

-NIS2 mandates that organizations regularly assess the effectiveness of their cybersecurity measures, ensuring that security policies and procedures remain relevant in the face of evolving threats.
+NIS2 requires organizations to regularly assess the effectiveness of their cybersecurity measures, ensuring that security policies and procedures remain relevant in the face of evolving threats.
 This involves periodic evaluations to detect any gaps or outdated practices that could leave the organization vulnerable.

 Cyber hygiene

 NIS2 places a strong emphasis on fostering a culture of cybersecurity awareness.
-This involves not only periodic training to help employees recognize threats like phishing but also reinforcing the importance of quickly reporting suspicious activities.
-Practical steps, such as enforcing strong password policies and organizing regular cybersecurity drills are also a part of the directive that drive security.
+This involves not only periodic training to help employees recognize threats, such as phishing, but also reinforcing the importance of promptly reporting suspicious activities.
+Practical steps, such as enforcing strong password policies and organizing regular cybersecurity drills, are also a part of the directive that drives security.

 Cryptography and encryption policies